Synchronous and Asynchronous programming are the two terms that make a beginner confuse the most. But you don’t have to worry about this anymore.

-In the above picture, we can see when a server that runs synchronously gets 2 requests, it handles them one by one.
+In the above picture, we can see that when a server that runs synchronously gets 2 requests, it handles them one by one.
 The server is searching data in a database for request 1 and request 2 is waiting.

-But in an asynchronous server, it is searching data in the background.
+But in an asynchronous server, it is searching for data in the background.
 In the meantime, the server starts working on request 2.

 When the server finds data from the database, it sends a response for request 1.
 That’s why it is taking very little time than the previous server.

 I hope that it is clear to you the main difference between synchronous and asynchronous programming and how they perform tasks.

 Most of the server-side languages execute code line by line dependently.
 They complete the current task before starting the next one.
 So, they are synchronous by default.